Language

 Base Arithmetic Calculator

-Perform arithmetic and bitwise operations on binary, octal, and hexadecimal numbers.
-Results displayed in all four number bases simultaneously.
+Do arithmetic and bitwise operations directly on binary, octal, and hexadecimal numbers, with results shown in all four bases at once.

 Bitwise Operations